15 Countries Where Your US Plug Fits but the Voltage Doesn't

 Your US-shaped plug fits the wall in 15 countries that run on 230V.
 Your hair dryer expects 110V.
 The plug fits.
 The voltage cooks the device.

 Your US-shaped plug fits the wall in 15 countries that deliver double the voltage your device was built for.
-Phone chargers and laptops switched to dual voltage years ago.
-Hair dryers, curling irons, electric razors, and small kitchen appliances mostly did not.
+Phone chargers and laptops went dual voltage years ago, meaning one brick handles both 110V and 230V.
+Hair dryers, curling irons, electric razors, and small kitchen appliances mostly didn’t.
+Those still expect 110V.
+They cook.

 -